-First published: 16/03/2020
+First published: 03/02/2020

 “Google’s contract with Android partners stipulates that they must provide “at least four security updates” within one year of the phone’s launch.
 Security updates are mandated within the second year as well, though without a specified minimum number of releases.”

-How to deliver SCA on outdated devices?
+How to Deliver SCA on Outdated Devices?

-With Okay we provide an alternative: We provide a secure execution environment that aims to be as independent from the operating system as possible.
+With Okay, we provide an alternative: a secure execution environment that aims to be as independent from the operating system as possible.
 We even assume that the user’s device has been infected with malware and that malware is actively trying to attack your application.

 While WhatsApp has to protect their entire application, we have the luxury of only trying to protect the most sensitive parts: authentication and transaction verification.
 This can help you avoid making hard decisions about opting out large numbers of users.